lukasgeis/negative_edge_weights/README.md

 SUBCOMMANDS:
     gnp
+    dsf
+    rhg
     complete
     cycle
     help    Prints this message or the help of the given subcommand(s)
 ```

-The last part of each command specified the data source.
-Currently only `gnp`, `complete`, and `cycle` are implemented:
+The last part of each command specified the data:

 `random_negative_weights -s 1234 gnp -n 1000 -d 10` will produce a graph with 1000 nodes and an expected average
 degree of 10 (i.e. we compute as `p=d/(n-1)`) using a fixed seed of `1234`.
 Since the seed is fixed, multiple runs